Skip to main content

 NameData TypeDescription

-created_atOptional[datetime.datetime]The time that this Tecton object was created or last updated.
+created_atOptional[datetime.datetime]Returns the time that this Tecton object was created or last updated.
+None for locally defined objects.

 idstrReturns the unique id of the Tecton object.